Rockyhubdev/TryBotX/README.md

 └── .venv/ (if exists)            # ⚠️ DO NOT EDIT
 ```

+---

-🧪 Requirements
+## 🧪 Requirements

-Node.js installed
+ -Node.js installed

-Epic Games Launcher installed
+ -Epic Games Launcher installed

-Bot account added and logged in to Epic Games Launcher
+ -Bot account added and logged in to Epic Games Launcher

-A .env file correctly filled with:
+ -A .env file correctly filled with:

 ```env
 FORTNITE_EMAIL=your_email@domain.com